GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 ## Limitations

 - The current implementation depends on a service API that is not yet available in ROS Humble, and therefore does not support services when built for ROS Humble.
-- Services only support a linear history, i.e. no message splitting or merging
+- Services only support a linear history, i.e. no message splitting or merging.
 - Having both publishers and subscribers for two different versions of a topic is currently not handled by the translation node and would trigger infinite circular publications.
   This could be extended if required.